 In this post, I would like to suggest a book series called “Culture Smart”.
-I’ve been reading it for the last months found it amazing! if you are the kind of person who loved learning about different languages, cultures and customs, I’m sure this book series will be a perfect match for you!
+I’ve been reading it for the last months found it amazing!
+If you are the kind of person who loves learning about different languages, cultures and customs, I’m sure this book series will be a perfect match for you!

 Culture Smart! guides are written for people who want more than just the nuts and bolts of where to stay, what to see, and how to travel.
 Short, sharp and humorous, they deal with the richly rewarding human dimension of foreign travel by telling you about the beliefs and attitudes of the people you will meet and about situations you may encounter.
 They help you to understand what makes people tick, the values they live by, and the kind of behaviour that will be reciprocated with goodwill and hospitality.

 Each guide includes concise chapters on the local customs, traditions and values of the country’s inhabitants, and crucially, the key historical and cultural events that have shaped them.
 There are sections on social and business etiquette, tips on communication, both verbal and non-verbal, and advice on how to be a good guest.

 For the authors, the idea of travelling overseas and operating in a foreign culture without an understanding of its idiosyncrasies, quirks and taboos is a bit like watching a movie in black and white: a little bit of insider knowledge and cultural know-how won’t just help to make sense of what you are seeing, it will enrich the experience to full color.